jorgefspereira/persona_flutter/README.md

 - Usage: App Functionality (covers fraud prevention)
 - Are the device IDs collected from this app linked to the user’s identity?
 Yes
 - Do you or your third-party partners use device IDs for tracking purposes?
 No

+Be sure to also update your privacy manifest according to the features you are making use of from the SDK.
+See our iOS [Privacy Manifest instructions](https://docs.withpersona.com/docs/ios-privacy-manifest) for more information.

 ## Android